 Some women might skip a soothing bath out of fear that hot water can harm their baby.
 But if there’s ever a time you need to sit back and relax in some bubbles, it’s during your pregnancy.
 “This is essential to ease the aches and pains of labor and should not be given up,” says nurse-midwife Mallon.
 Still, don’t turn that tub into a sauna.
 “As long as your core body temperature is maintained at 98.6 degrees, baths are fine.”

 Hooray!
 You don’t have to live with dark roots or gray hairs for almost a year!
-Most OBs recommend waiting until after you’re out of your first trimester before visiting the salon, but after that, it’s perfectly safe to keep your regularly scheduled hair appointments.
-“Anything that makes you feel or look better — hair coloring, teeth whitening — is fine,” says Bland.
-Plus, with all those pregnancy hormones doing their thing, you’re likely rocking some super-luscious locks right about now, so why not work it?
+Most OBs recommend waiting until after you’re out of your first trimester before coloring your hair, but after that, it’s generally considered safe to keep your regularly scheduled hair appointments, Bland says.
+To minimize any potential risks, try not to let the dye touch your skin, choose products with fewer chemicals and make sure the room is well-ventilated.
+With all those pregnancy hormones doing their thing, you’re likely rocking some super-luscious locks right about now, so why not work it?

-We know all about the warnings: avoid soft cheeses during pregnancy because of the listeriosis risk.
-But women can enjoy these cheeses — as well as other dairy products — as long as they’re pasteurized.
+We know all about the warnings: Avoid soft cheeses during pregnancy because of the listeriosis risk.
+But in reality, women can enjoy soft cheeses—as well as other dairy products—as long as they’re pasteurized.
 And most cheeses available at your local grocery store will be.
-“I had some serious food aversions for most of my pregnancy — I could scarcely think about bitter vegetables without gagging, and meat and fish were also nauseating,” says Tamara Duker Freuman, a New York City-based dietician and mom of twins.
-“Thankfully, I started craving dairy products, which, coincidentally, are both protein and calcium rich.
-I'd like to think that this made a big difference in my pregnancy, since despite all the foods I avoided, I took my pregnancy full term and gave birth to 11.5 total pounds of babies!”
+“I had some serious food aversions for most of my pregnancy—I could scarcely think about bitter vegetables without gagging, and meat and fish were also nauseating,” says Tamara Duker Freuman, a New York City-based dietician and mom of twins.
+“Thankfully, I started craving dairy products, which, coincidentally, are rich in both protein and calcium.
+I’d like to think this made a big difference in my pregnancy, since despite all the foods I avoided, I took my pregnancy full term and gave birth to 11.5 total pounds of babies!”

 You’ve probably heard horror stories about a masseuse rubbing the wrong spot on a pregnant woman and sending her into early labor.
 While there are certain pressure points on the ankles and wrists that can gently stimulate pelvic muscles, including the uterus, a trained prenatal message therapist will know to avoid those areas.
 “If going into labor was as easy as rubbing your feet,” says Mallon, “then we wouldn’t need to be inducing women all the time.”